songster-sa/aws-developer-associate-notes/readme.md

     - composite = primary key + sort key
 - primary key is unique ; sort key is a sequence eg date
 - **indexes**
+    - **when set, GSI capacity units takes precedence over the table's capacity**
     - local - same primary key, diff sort key - created with table only
     - global - diff primary key, diff sort key - can be created later
-    - The GSI can throttle - provision more RCU and WCU to the GSI
+    - The GSI can throttle - provision more RCU and WCU to the GSI -
     - sparse index - only written when sort key present in an item
 - **Dynamo DB Streams = change log**
     - stores event data